vercel/examples/middleware/README.md

 Find the most recent version for both Next and builder [listed here](https://next-middleware-build.vercel.sh/latest.json).
 View the [examples](/examples) to get started.

-## Read the Docs

-We are writing the docs similarily to how we write code: iteratively and alongside the featureset.
-You can [read the docs here](https://github.com/vercel-customer-feedback/edge-middleware/blob/main/docs/docs.md), they're part of this repository.
-If you have any questions or suggestions about the docs, feel free to [open a discussion](https://github.com/vercel-customer-feedback/edge-middleware/discussions), or [submit a PR](https://github.com/vercel-customer-feedback/edge-middleware/pulls) with your suggestions!

 ## Provide Feedback

-- [Start a Discussion](https://github.com/vercel-customer-feedback/edge-functions/discussions) with a question, piece of feedback, or idea you want to share with the team.
+- [Start a Discussion](https://github.com/vercel/code-examples/discussions) with a question, piece of feedback, or idea you want to share with the team.
-- [Open an Issue](https://github.com/vercel-customer-feedback/edge-functions/issues) if you believe you've encountered a bug that you want to flag for the team.
+- [Open an Issue](https://github.com/vercel/code-examples/edge-functions/issues) if you believe you've encountered a bug that you want to flag for the team.